 Although fibromyalgia is a chronic condition, its symptoms typically come and go.
 They can be mild at times, then so severe at others that they interfere with normal activities.
 Many kids with fibromyalgia can attend school regularly, but their abilities vary depending upon the severity of their symptoms.

-Treatment for fibromyalgia focuses on managing the pain and other symptoms.
-This often involves a combination of medicines and lifestyle changes, such as exercise, relaxation, and stress-management techniques.
+Treatment for fibromyalgia focuses on managing the pain and other symptoms and generally consists of a combination of medications and lifestyle changes, such as exercise, relaxation, and stress-management techniques.
 There is no cure for fibromyalgia, but treatment has been shown to improve the quality of life for those who have it.

-Usually, someone with fibromyalgia also has a number of tender spots — places where he or she feels pain if the spot is pressed.
+Usually, someone with fibromyalgia will also have a number of tender spots, places where he or she feels pain if the spot is pressed.
 Common tender spots include the back of the head, between the shoulder blades, shoulders, chest, neck, hips, knees, and elbows.